exosphere-project/exosphere/docs/adr/guest-utilities.md

 `self` methods exist to support version upgrades

 - `self.check_updates`
-  Check pypi (or other used distribution method) for available updates
+  Check releases (or other used distribution method) for available updates

 - `self.upgrade`
   Download the newest version of the guest utilities, and restart the daemon